Lisa Cross: Personal life

-Lisa is bisexual and currently Single.
-She currently lives in Plymouth.
-She is a former police officer and English teacher.
+Cross is a former police officer and English teacher.
 She speaks English, French, Russian and Japanese.
 This is due to her time living in France, Russia and Japan.
-In 2014, she published her first book, the Devil and Disciple – The Temptation.
+In 2014, she published her first book, Devil and Disciple – The Temptation.
 Her sponsors are CNP Professional, Melanotan Europe, and Powerzone Gym Equipment.
 She runs her own community gym.
 She is also a hardcore pornographic performer.